charlesneimog/pd-xlab/README.md

-# pd-neimog
+# pd-xlab

-**pd-neimog** is a collection of objects, tools, and integrations for **Pure Data (Pd)** that I use in my work.
+**pd-xlab** is a collection of objects, tools, and integrations for **Pure Data (Pd)** that I use in my work.
 It focus on Signal Manipulation, Statistics, Music Information Retrieval (MIR), Python/Lua scripting, and include all my libraries:
 * `pd-partialtrack`,
 * `pd-saf`,
 * `pd-vamp`,